gontcharovd/website/content/posts/podcast/e04-lonnie-bowling/index.md

 ---
-title: "🎧 Industrial Data Quality Podcast E4: Evolution of OT Data Integration with Lonnie Bowling"
+title: "🎧 Watts in Your Data Podcast E4: Evolution of OT Data Integration with Lonnie Bowling"
 date: 2025-05-20T10:56:33+02:00
 categories:
  - Podcast